hollyleung/NFT-database/README.md

 # Database
-So far only Dune analytics has been used
+So far only Dune analytics has been used for SQL query part.

 Data sample can be found here: https://drive.google.com/drive/folders/1v_gatEBEndrYHfYZcsqt6SY_YHKmSI5u?usp=sharing